 Pool and Open Water Rarity

-When Tiny Carp first appeared during testing, they were much more common than they are now.
+When Tiny Carp first appeared during testing, they were much more common than they were when patch 5.2 first went live.
 Early test catch data is not representative of current catch rates, but we can use it to hint at the differences between pool and open water catch rates:

 |Water||Sample Catches||Tiny Carp Caught||Percentage Tiny Carp|